 Consider the unintended consequences

-Dont let emotion control your decisions, and remember why you decided to look for a new employer.
+Dont let emotion control your decisions is deciding to Accept a Counteroffer, and remember why you decided to look for a new employer.

 Of course every situation is different, but it is generally both unethical and a blow to a person’s reputation to change their mind and accept a counteroffer